shivahr/MobileFoundation-Ionic-Cloudant-PouchDB-Sync/README.md

 Make sure you have enabled Android/iOS platform for the Ionic application as mentioned in [Step 2.4.3](#243-enable-android-platform-for-ionic-application) before continuing with the below steps.

+  Add Cordova plugin for MFP as shown below.
 ```
 $ cd ../MobileFirst-Ionic-GettingStarted/
 $ cordova plugin add cordova-plugin-mfp